BjoernLoetters/lambda-m/README.md

 }
 ```

-The result of this example should be `"world"`, since the first pattern does not match (the first value of the twos-tuple is 'a' but the pattern expects it to be 'b').
-An underscore behaves like a variable binder, but ignores the value.
+The result of this example should be `"world"`, since the first pattern does not match (the first value of the twos-tuple is `'a'` but the pattern expects it to be `'b'`).
+An underscore `_` behaves like a variable binder, but ignores the value.

 Strings and list literals are translated to a sequence of `Cons` applications, meaning that `"hello"` is translated to `Cons 'h' (Cons 'e' (Cons 'l' (Cons 'l' (Cons 'o' Nil))))`.
-So without strings and list literals a pattern match may also be written like:
+Without strings and list literals a pattern match may also be written like:

 ```
 data Cons head tail | Nil in